Paths and indices of maximal tail dependence: Examples

 \subsection{Mixture of Marshall-Olkin copulas}

 We see from formula (\ref{qq-3omo0}) that the path of maximal dependence is diagonal if and only if $a=b$, and thus if and only if the Marshall-Olkin copula is symmetric.
-We next show that this fact cannot be generalized to arbitrary symmetric copulas, because we show next that there are symmetric copulas whose paths of maximal dependence are not diagonal.
+We next show that this fact cannot be generalized to arbitrary symmetric copulas.
+Namely, there are symmetric copulas whose paths of maximal dependence are not diagonal.
+To show this, we use the $0.5/0.5$ mixture of two mirrored (around the diagonal) Marshall-Olkin copulas, that is,